 - 2 Carrots, Peeled, Trimmed & Diced Small

 - 1 (28 Ounce) Can Chopped Tomatoes

 - 1 Teaspoon Dried Oregano

 - Salt & Pepper

 - 1 Pound Pasta of Choice

 - Chopped Fresh Parsley

-- In a heavy skillet, heat the olive oil over medium heat and brown the ribs well on all sides.
+- If cooking in a slow cooker, in a heavy skillet, heat the olive oil over medium heat and brown the ribs well on all sides.

 - Place the ribs in your slow cooker, and add the onions and carrots to the skillet and cook for 3 to 4 minutes or until they take on color.